ibm-cloud-docs/api-handbook/fundamentals/methods.md

 ## PATCH

-A successful `PATCH` request SHOULD update one or more fields on a resource.
+A `PATCH` request SHOULD specify new values for one or more fields on a resource and SHOULD be considered successful if each field was updated to, or already contained, the value specified in the request.
 The resource updated by a `PATCH` request MUST be located at the URI used in the request.[^patch-uri] Unlike with a `PUT` request, services SHOULD NOT require a `PATCH` request to reference all mutable fields.

 Services MAY support either or both of the below formats for `PATCH` requests: